albertleng/restapi/README.md

 - Install [mux router](https://github.com/gorilla/mux) to implement a request router and dispatcher for matching incoming requests to their respective handler.
 - Install [Go CORS handler](https://github.com/rs/cors) to handle cors requests.
+- This api is developed and verified in [Ubuntu 18.04.5 LTS](https://releases.ubuntu.com/18.04/)

 ## Quick Start